Hurricane Juan: Meteorological history

 Initially, the depression possessed a combination of tropical and subtropical characteristics; it remained attached to a nearby frontal zone, though the organization of the convection and a warm core within the system resulted in classification as a tropical cyclone.
 Forecasters had predicted the depression would only slowly strengthen and reach a peak intensity of 65 mph.
 However, the depression steadily organized and had strengthened into Tropical Storm Juan by early September 25.
 Juan moved northwestward at around 10 mph in response to a developing subtropical ridge to its east.
 On September 26, an eye feature developed, and very deep convection increased around the circulation.
 The cloud pattern continued to consolidate, and Juan attained hurricane status later on September 26 while located 165 mi southeast of Bermuda.
 The hurricane moved into an area of warm waters and light wind shear, allowing for additional strengthening; by September 27, Juan had attained a peak intensity of 105 mph while located 635 mi south of Halifax, Nova Scotia.
 At this peak strength, the eye of the hurricane was distinct and embedded within a well-defined and round central dense overcast.

 Hurricane Juan remained at peak intensity for over 24 hours.
 After moving northwestward for an extended period of time, it turned and accelerated to the north.
 The eye became less distinct on September 28, and the hurricane weakened slightly.
 Due to its fast forward motion, Juan had little time to weaken over significantly colder waters before making landfall between Shad Bay and Prospect (near Halifax) on September 29 with winds of 100 mph.
 It weakened quickly while rapidly moving across the southern Canadian Maritimes and crossing the Nova Scotia peninsula as a hurricane.
 Juan had diminished to a tropical storm as it moved over Prince Edward Island by early September 29.
+The storm tracked northwards across the Northumberland Strait, making landfall near the community of Borden-Carleton and crossed Prince Edward Island in less than an hour.
 Later that afternoon, the storm was absorbed by a large extratropical low over the northwestern Gulf of Saint Lawrence.